h-sauber/CSV-JSON-Ignition-Tag-Creator/README.md

 - "-4" to "00.00"

 ## Integration Context
-This script is specifically designed to assist in the integration of Ignition with the PI System by:
+This script is specifically designed to assist in the integration of Ignition tags with data from the PI System by:

-- Facilitating Data Transfer: Converting data exported from Ignition into a format that can be easily imported into the PI System.
+- Facilitating Data Transfer: Converting data exported from the PI System into a format that can be easily imported into Ignition.
-- Ensuring Compatibility: Adjusting data types and formats to meet the requirements of both Ignition and the PI System.
+- Ensuring Compatibility: Adjusting data types and formats to meet the requirements of Ignition.

 ## File Exclusions
 The repository includes a .gitignore file to exclude .csv and .json files from version control.
 This prevents large or sensitive files from being tracked by Git.